Park in the car park behind the town hall in St-Dolay.

 At the first trees, ignore the first path on the left and continue to the stream.

 (3).
-Cross the bridge and turn left to immediately take the path that climbs up the left bank.
+Cross the bridge and turn left onto the path that immediately climbs up the left bank.
 This very steep section leads to the viewpoint overlooking the old Roho pond and its mill.
 Continue through the pine forest.

 Further on, turn left at the first path you come to, then cross a small road.

 On the other side of this road, the path has been cut through the gorse, which is trimmed very regularly.
-This gives this section of the route the appearance of a well-tended garden, which is unexpected in this very wild setting.
+This gives this section of the route the appearance of a well-tended garden, which is unexpected in such a wild setting.
 The path then follows the edge of a cultivated field before joining a farm track.

 (4) At the edge of the woods, ignore the path that branches off to the left (it is a dead end that only leads to a field) and continue to the next embankment.
 Turn left onto the old right-of-way, clearly marked by two large embankments, and start the descent.

-At the bottom of the slope, the route reaches a crossroads and then crosses the Ruisseau du Moulin de Sainte-Anne stream, going up the road.
+At the bottom of the slope, the route reaches a crossroads, then crosses the Ruisseau du Moulin de Sainte-Anne stream and goes up the road.

-(5) After passing a cross, the path turns right and follows the edge of the woods.
+(5) After passing a cross, the path turns right, following the edge of the woods.
 Join the Bois Riveau road and turn left.

 (8) Turn right to reach a crossroads with a beautiful cross and ignore the road on the left.